ioanTudo/MVR/README.md

   npm install
   ```
 - Ensure you have the correct Node.js version installed.
-- Check that all required environment variables are correctly set.

 ## Additional Notes

-- If your project includes Docker support, provide instructions for running it in a container.
-- If any additional setup is needed, such as database migrations, include relevant commands here.

 For any issues, feel free to reach out via tuddorionut63@yahoo.com or open an issue in the repository.